HMNZS Hawea (F422): Korean War

 In February 1951 Hawea sailed to Kure, Japan, to join the United Nations Task Force.
-In May she was deployed for convoy defence, patrol and bombardment duties off the west coast of Korea.
 On 18 May she shelled a gun position on the coast, the first time that an RNZN ship fired on the enemy.
 From June to December she provided navigational data for bombardments in the Han River estuary, shelling rail traffic and maintaining a blockade.
 On 15 September 1951, Hawea swamped a 7.6 m motor boat which sank in the Han River estuary while navigating swift tidal channels to reach a bombardment position.

 In February 1952 she was relieved by Rotoiti, returning to Auckland on 8 March.
 She had spent 272 days at sea, steamed 55,000 miles, and fired 21,000 rounds of ammunition.
 After refit and maintenance at Auckland from April to June she returned to Korea in October for further operations.
 After the Armistice Agreement of July 1953 she returned to Auckland, arriving there in August.

 Later service

 After a refit she returned to the 11th Frigate Flotilla in February 1954 for patrols and port visits.
 In December 1956 she and Pukaki escorted the supply ship Endeavour in a passage to the Southern Ocean, sailing from Bluff to the edge of the pack ice.
-Endeavour was taking Sir Edmund Hillary and members of the Trans-Antarctic Expedition to make a trans-polar crossing as part of International Geophysical Year.